lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Agent (MSA) for initial submission of the message for delivery, SMTP in subsequent relay hops may not be either authenticated or encrypted.
-For some combinations of initial MSA and destination domains it may be possible to request end-to-end use authenticated TLS for message delivery via the mechanism specified in {{?RFC8689}}.
+For some combinations of initial MSA and destination domains it may be possible to request use of authenticated TLS at every relay "hop" of message delivery via the mechanism specified in {{?RFC8689}}.
 This MAY be used, when supported, and expected to work, but risks non-delivery if some of the SMTP servers along the relay chain do not support the